Did Princess Diana’s bother attend his daughter Lady Kitty Spencer’s wedding?

-Princess Diana ’s niece Lady Kitty Spencer married fashion tycoon Michael Lewis over the weekend, but it appears the bride’s father was absent from the festivities.
+Princess Diana’s niece Lady Kitty Spencer married fashion tycoon Michael Lewis over the weekend, but it appears the bride’s father was absent from the festivities.
 The MailOnline reported on Monday that Charles Spencer missed his daughter’s wedding in Italy.
 “Charles recently suffered an injury and perhaps that will be the reason for him not travelling,” a source told the outlet.

 Last month, Charles revealed that he suffered a shoulder injury, which prevented him from taking part in a dive.
 “It sounds like a pretty feeble excuse but is really quite painful and unpleasant,” he told The Telegraph.